SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Since we don't know where the string data of `str` will be and what size it can or cannot have, `str` itself cannot be owned, but instead can only be referred to as a reference.
 A 'reference' &str is actually a slice, not just a mere reference.
 I presume that's because we need the feature of slices indicating the length, sice we need some way to know where the str stops (since `str`s can have any length, in contrast to other things like an array which we don't need to slice to reference it since we know where it ends at compile time)
-Rusts treats references to strings &String and &str as the same in most cases, since there is not much difference between a reference to a string stored on the heap whose length we know, and a slice to a string stored somewhere whose length we know by virtue of it being a slice.
+Rusts treats references to strings &String and &str as the same in most cases, since there is not much difference between a reference to a string stored on the heap whose length we know, and a slice to a string stored somewhere whose length we know by virtue of it being a slice. string.as_str returns a string slice &str of a string.
+String slices &str and &String are type-compatible with &'static str, but of course work differently: they can't last longer than the original value.

 String.from() gets a String from an &str.
 String.new() creates a new empty string.